edberwick/edberwick.github.io/_posts/2025-02-07-We_are_all_getting_FinOps_Wrong.md

 1. Customer goes all in on cloud, decides to build a build landing zone(s) for services to be migrated in to.
 2. Customer performs 6 R's analysis of application estate, **Forecasts** Costs and initiates migration, with majority lift and shift to IaaS in aforementioned cloud landing zones without **Architecting for Cloud**.
-3. Finance department receive invoices from cloud provider and point out to IT Department that **Forecasts** and actuals **Reporting & Analytics** are in variance.
+3. Finance department receive invoices from cloud provider and point out to IT Department that **Forecasts** and actuals through **Reporting & Analytics** are in variance.
-4. IT Department starts looking at **Workload Optimisation** of migrated services and accelerates (or halts) the migration in to cloud of remainder.
+4. IT Department starts looking at **Workload Optimisation** of migrated services and accelerates (or halts) the migration to cloud of remainder.
 5. IT Department realise there are some rocks that mean they still need a on-premises presence.
 6. Finance and IT in loggerheads because costs have increased dramatically and there is no clear path forward.